Tedium

 The first confirmed case of covid 19 in Australia was identified on 25 January 2020, in Victoria, when a man who had returned from Wuhan in China tested positive for the virus.

 A massive second wave of infections in July 2020 was largely localised to Melbourne and was much more widespread and deadlier than the first.
 At its peak, the state had over 7,000 active cases.
-A strict lockdown lasted almost four months and was endured without any vaccine being available.
+A strict series of lockdown lasted almost four months and was endured without any vaccine being available.
 The sense of isolation and abandonment was profound.
-Many in this city believed that the sacrifices made by the people of Melbourne then may have saved the county from massive rates of infection and deaths nationally.
-This was not appreciated by the deputy leader of the federal government who said infamously at the time: "...in country areas we couldn’t really give a shit.” ..."we [Rural Australians] look at Melbourne, and go, you can almost smell the burning flesh from here".
+Many in this city believed that the sacrifices made by the people of Melbourne then may have saved the county from massive rates of infection and deaths nationally. the extended COVID lockdowns in Melbourne wrapped up in October 2021 — the sixth and final big lockdown ended around 21 October 2021, after Victoria hit its vaccination targets and eased restrictions.
+Buy these sacrifices many more deaths were avoided in metropolitan and rural areas.

 For family reasons I spent most of 2020 in Queensland.
 All told I stayed on the sunshine coast for just over 10 months because I could not risk being locked out of Queensland returning from Melbourne.
 Missing all my friends and listening to their experiences from afar was distressing.
 There were some precautions taken against the pandemic in Queensland , but you wouldn't have know it.
 When I told Queenslander's that I was from Melbourne, and what my situation was, their universal response was "I bet you're glad you are up here eh!"
 This was particularly galling.
 I felt this attitude was reflective of the the rest of the country's lack of empathy or outright indifference to Melbourne's situation.